zdravkov/kendo-docs/api/wrappers/jsp/grid.md

 ### filterMenuInit `String`

-Fires when the grid column filter menu is initialized.
+Fired when the grid filter menu is initialized.The event handler function context (available via the this keyword) will be set to the widget instance.

 #### Example
     <kendo:grid filterMenuInit="handle_filterMenuInit">